Accepts Healthy Volunteers

 Experimental: Pts with a brain tumor

-The study will prospectively enroll patients who have increasing size and/or enhancement of brain lesion(s) after brain radiation therapy for a neoplasm (either primary or metastatic), where it is unclear if a lesion represents radiation injury or progressive tumor.
+The study will prospectively enroll patients who have increasing size and/or enhancement of brain lesion(s) after brain radiation therapy for a neoplasm (either primary or metastatic), where. it is unclear if a lesion represents radiation injury or progressive tumor.
 At the discretion of PI the RSI sequence may be repeated at SOC FDG or other radiotracer imaging carried out while the patient is still on study, if deemed clinically necessary.

 The MRI perfusion and PET/CT scans will be obtained within 12 weeks of each other.
 These scans are part of the standard of care for patients with brain tumors and uncertain tumor response or progression after treatment.
 Although every effort will be made to perform both MRI perfusion and PET/CT on the same day or during the same week, some patients may experience longer intervals between scans due to scheduling conflicts.
 The disease in question (radiation injury vs. tumor progression) may change slightly during this interval (e.g., the lesion may grow or shrink slightly), but no large changes are expected between the two scans.
 The patients may continue existing treatments in the interval between scans (e.g., steroids, chemotherapy), but the two scans must be performed before any change or new treatment occurs.
 Fusion images of MRI and PET/CT will not be reviewed by the neuroradiologist interpreting the MRI perfusion nor the nuclear medicine radiologist interpreting the PET/CT.